 Health providers throughout the world rely on patients to practice and stay in business.
 Whether as part of a hospital, health network, or private practice, healthcare practitioners depend on incoming patient referrals from other health providers and entities.
 Providers tend to refer patients to other providers within the same hospital or health network.
 This is mainly due to them all being under the same health plan umbrella.
 This article will review patient leakage and its important role in revenues for a healthcare practice.

-For example, any individuals that join Kaiser Permanente and enroll in the Kaiser Foundation Health Plan primarily receive their medical services at Kaiser Foundation Hospitals or regional Permanente Medical Groups.
+For example, any individuals joining Kaiser Permanente and enrolling in the Kaiser Foundation Health Plan primarily receive their medical services at Kaiser Foundation Hospitals or regional Permanente Medical Groups.

 What is Patient Leakage?

 Patient leakage denotes the process of patients seeking out or being referred out of the network by healthcare providers.
 Accordingly, patient leakage is sometimes known as network leakage or referral leakage.